flytbase/flytdocs/source/docs/FlytOS/GettingStarted/FlytOSLogs.rst

 .. note:: Downloading logs from autopilot is significantly faster when the autopilot is connected to SBC through USB as compared to telemetry.

-* Successfully downloaded autopilot logs will be automatically upoaded to cloud.
+* Successfully downloaded autopilot logs will be automatically uploaded to cloud.
 They can be accessed and downloaded through your account at |my_flytbase_link|.

 |br|